aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 > Note: Because local rate limiting is handled separately on each service instance, when the service has multiple instances, the actual rate limiting effect is the number of rate limiting times the number of instances.

-Using the aerakictl command to view the client's application log, you can see that the client can only successfully execute 4 requests per minute (with two service instances, each limited to 2 requests per minute).
+Using the aerakictl command to view the client-side log, you can see that the client can only successfully send out 4 requests per minute (with two service instances, each limited to 2 requests per minute).

 ```bash
 ➜  ~ aerakictl_app_log client meta-thrift -f --tail 10